 Rick van Hoof holds two Bachelor degrees (in Computing Science and Engineering, at Fontys University of Applied Sciences Eindhoven, and Health Sciences, specializing in human biology, at Maastricht University) and found that Cognitive Neuroscience was the perfect field to combine the two.
 In 2015, he earned his Research Master degree in Cognitive Neuroscience at Maastricht University.
 His current interests include applications of brain-computer-interfaces (BCIs) related to human visual perception using ultra high-field magnetic resonance imaging (MRI).

-Yağmur Güçlütürk is a postdoctoral researcher at the Donders Institute for Brain, Cognition and Behaviour, at Radboud University.
-For the NESTOR project, she uses various computational modeling and psychophysics techniques, such as deep learning and augmented reality, to develop a biologically realistic and clinically relevant visual neuroprosthesis.
+Yağmur Güçlütürk is an assistant professor at the Donders Institute for Brain, Cognition and Behaviour, at Radboud University, and previously worked as a postdoctoral researcher on NESTOR Project 2.
+In NESTOR, she uses various computational modeling and psychophysics techniques, such as deep learning and augmented reality, to develop a biologically realistic and clinically relevant visual neuroprosthesis.
 She did her Ph.D. and M.Sc. (with cum laude) in Cognitive Neuroscience at Radboud University, and B.IT (with firsts and book award) in Artificial Intelligence at Multimedia University.
-Her previous work was funded by fellowships from the Netherlands Universities Foundation for International Cooperation, and the Royal Netherlands Academy of Arts and Sciences.
+Her previous work was funded by fellowships from the Netherlands Universities Foundation for International Cooperation, and the Royal Netherlands Academy of Arts and Sciences. https://www.ru.nl/english/people/gucluturk-y/

 Xing Chen obtained her Bachelor’s degree in Neuroscience in 2008 from the University of Southern California, after winning a full-tuition Trustee scholarship.
 She completed her PhD in Visual Neuroscience in 2014, working in the lab of Alex Thiele at Newcastle University.
 A key initiator and coordinator of the NESTOR programme, she now has a decade of experience in primate electrophysiology and neuroscience.
 She specializes in chronic recording and microstimulation of the visual cortex, achieving ultra-high-resolution, custom-fitted implantable interfaces for neuroprosthetic applications.